-Reversing and Offensive-oriented Trends Symposium 2020 (ROOTS)Academic workshop co-located with DeepSec 2020 November 19/20, Vienna "Science First!
-Round four." at DeepSec 2020: The ROOTS Academic Workshop
+Reversing and Offensive-oriented Trends Symposium 2022 (ROOTS)Academic workshop co-located with DeepSec 2022 November 17/18, Vienna

 Call for PapersThe Reversing and Offensive-oriented Trends Symposium, an academic workshop, is again co-located with the DeepSec conference in its sixth year.
 ROOTS solicits contributions that focus on theorems and root shells: In security, two things you absolutely cannot argue with.
 Security is hard to define.
 Most often, security is defined by its absence.
 For scientists, this is particularly unsatisfactory.
 A lack of definition increases the difficulty to find suitable quantitive and qualitative models.
 Even though the overall landscape is blurry at best; exploitation, reverse engineering, and offensive techniques have their place.
 ROOTS aims to explore this territory.
 The first European symposium of its kind, ROOTS aims to provide an industry-friendly academic platform to discuss trends in exploitation, reversing, offensive techniques, and effective protections.
 Submissions should provide novel attack forms, describe novel reversing techniques, or effective deployable defenses.
 Submissions can also provide a comprehensive overview of the state-of-the-art, and pinpoint promising areas that have not received appropriate attention in the past.
 Topics of interest include but are not limited to: - New exploitation techniques and methodologies